 Malakal is a gateway to Upper Nile state’s oil fields, where production his week held steady at about 160,000 barrels a day, an official told Reuters on Wednesday.
 Oil facilities in neighbouring Unity state were shut soon after the fighting erupted in mid-December.

 Thousands have been killed and almost a million uprooted from their homes in the conflict, which has often pitted factions from President Salva Kiir’s Dinka community and the Nuer ethnic group of Machar against each other.
-(Additional reporting by Aaron Maasho in Addis Ababa; Writing by Richard Lough; Editing by Andrew Roche)
+(Writing by Richard Lough; Editing by Mark Heinrich)